gharials/dev-path/docs/internet-web/web-pages.md

 ## Styling web pages with CSS

+By default, without any styling, a web page looks plain and unappealing.
+To make it visually attractive, _CSS_ (Cascading Style Sheets) is used.

-Each HTML element can by styled separately.
-CSS has a set of predefined style properties that can be applied to HTML elements.
+CSS controls the look of an HTML element with its _style properties_: e.g., the text color, background color, font size, etc. CSS has lots of predefined style properties that can be applied to HTML elements.
 For example, the `color` property sets the text color, and the `background-color` property sets the background color of an element.

+This simple idea styles all the complex and attractive web pages we see in the internet.

+### CSS selectors

 Style properties are grouped under _selectors._ A selector determines the elements to which the style properties apply.
 For example, the `body` selector selects the `<body>` element, and the `h1` selector selects all `<h1>` elements in the HTML document.
 In the following example, the `body` selector sets the background color of the entire page, and the `h1` selector sets the text color of all `<h1>` elements: